 Within our community - Visiting Seniors & Helping Others

 Throughout our school year, our classes visit our resident care homes for games and reading.
 In December, our elementary classes partake in singing Christmas carols and share in fellowship with our elderly residents in our community.

 Every month, our grade 8/9 class helps to prepare and serve food alongside the Salvation Army staff to those in need within our community.
 In December, the class also helps to prepare the Salvation Army food hampers.

 As a Bible class, our grades 6-9 prayerfully write encouragement cards to hand out to our neighborhood residents.
 We have heard encouraging testimonies of how these cards have helped to provide timely answers to personal prayer.

 Beyond our city - Terry Fox Run & Mexico Missions

-As a school, we learn about the life of Terry Fox and partake in running courses around our neighbourhood - one for the lower grades and another for the upper grades.
+As a school, we learn about the life of Terry Fox and partake in running courses around our neighborhood - one for the lower grades and another for the upper grades.
 Students donate "Toonies for Terry" to help support cancer research.

-In collaboration with our local Salvation Army chapter, our Grade 9's partake in a grand endeavor: to fundraise for transportation, accommodation and board for a missions trip to Mexico.
+In collaboration with our local Salvation Army chapter, our Grade 9's partake in a grand endeavor: to fundraise for transportation, accommodation, and board for a missions trip to Mexico.
 Led by teacher representatives and Salvation Army captain, this end of the year activity offers our students a unique opportunity to minister to the needs of those who are most impoverished and vulnerable.